evansde77/cirrus/README.md

 Installation as a user:
 =======================
 Note: Prior to doing this step, you will need to have added your public key to GitHub so that you can clone the cirrus repo.
-See [https://help.github.com/articles/generating-ssh-keys](this howto) for details.
+See [this howto](https://help.github.com/articles/generating-ssh-keys) for details.

 ```bash